madelineabbott/OUF_JM_TX/README.md

 + DIC
 + WAIC

-This repository contains simulated data for illustrative purposes.
-Simulated data can be found...
+This repository contains simulated data for illustrative purposes in the [sim_dat](https://github.com/madelineabbott/OUF_JM_TX/sim_dat) directory.

 To fit the model, use either XXX (additive tx effect) or YYY (derivative tx effect).